-It is very important that you learn to perform these and learn the basic rules associated with each measurement.
-Some establishments (such as a hospital) will provide it to you.
-Some establishments will also provide temperature and oxygen saturation as well.
+It is very important that you learn to perform these examinations as well as the basic rules associated with each measurement.
+Some establishments (such as a hospital) will readily provide this data to you.
+Some establishments will provide temperature and oxygen saturation as well.
 Record this data and think about it as you complete the clinical examination of the heart.

 With the anterior chest exposed, observe your patient’s thorax and the rest of their body.
 Look for the following: thorax, eyes, upper and lower extremities and jugular venous distention.

-- Scars are indicating cardiac surgery.
-A vertical scar down the sternum is an indication of open heart surgery.
+- Scars indicative of cardiac surgery.
+A vertical scar down the sternum is an indication of an open heart surgery.

 - Chest deformities including pectus excavatum (a sunken sternum and ribs, a symptom of several connective tissue diseases such as Marfan syndrome) and pectus carinatum (“pigeon chest”, a protrusion of the sternum and ribs).

-- Yellow plaques around the eyes and eyelids called xanthelasma.
-This is a sign of hypercholesterolemia, a risk factor for cardiovascular disease.
+- Yellow plaques around the eyes and eyelids, called xanthelasma, are a sign of hypercholesterolemia; these are a risk factor for cardiovascular disease.

 - Roth’s spots are observed on the retina with an ophthalmoscope.
 They appear as a red ring surrounding a white center.
 These are indications of infective endocarditis.

 Upper and lower extremities

 - Clubbing of the fingers or toes.
 The distal part of the digit flattens and widens.
 This is a sign of lung disease and a chronic hypoxemia.

 - Cyanosis, blue discoloration of the digits implies poor perfusion.
 Cyanosis can be detected in the extremities or the lips.